-San Diego Family Housing, the Navy’s largest public-private venture to date, includes more than 12,000 single and multifamily homes on various sites in the central California region and in Nevada for sailors and Marines and their families.
+The Navy’s largest public-private venture to date, San Diego Family Housing includes 12,698 single-family and multifamily homes across various sites in central California and Nevada for sailors and Marines and their families.
 The project also encompasses a number of neighborhood amenities, including three LEED® Silver community centers and two LEED®-certified community centers.
 To date, the project has garnered 17 awards on both the local and national level.

-San Diego Military Family Housing (SDFH) offers newfound connectivity between residents and their communities.
-Pedestrian-friendly streetscapes, combined with engaging home façades that feature front porches instead of garages, promote interaction between neighbors.
-Planting strips provide a pedestrian buffer from the street, making neighborhoods walkable and encouraging residents to socialize or visit the many open spaces and community features located no more than a five-minute walk from any home.
-Among such features are three LEED® Silver and two LEED certified community centers.
-Great care was taken during the construction process to reduce waste and reuse demolition materials wherever possible.
-Construction teams participated in debris recycling, which involved sorting and recycling drywall, cardboard, and clean wood.
-Large amounts of concrete, asphalt and gravel were also crushed and re-used (estimated at 200,000 tons between the various sites).
-Other sustainable measures included enhanced building envelopes, increased energy efficiency, and potable water and wastewater conservation.
+San Diego Family Housing offers pedestrian-friendly streetscapes and engaging home façades with front porches to promote neighborly interactions.
+Planting strips provide a buffer from the street, making neighborhoods walkable and encouraging residents to socialize or visit the many open spaces and community features located no more than a five-minute walk from any home.
+Among such features are three LEED® Silver and two LEED®-certified community centers.
+Great care was taken during construction to reduce waste and reuse demolition materials wherever possible.
+Construction teams participated in debris recycling, sorting and recycling drywall, cardboard, and clean wood.
+Approximately 200,000 tons of concrete, asphalt, and gravel were also crushed and repurposed.
+Other sustainable measures include enhanced building envelopes, increased energy efficiency, and potable water and wastewater conservation.